doshprompt/codepath-todoapp/README.md

 The following **additional** features are implemented:

 * [x] User can search for task items by keywords in the name
+* [x] User can sort task items by due date, priority

 ## Video Walkthrough